aquasecurity/trivy-operator/docs/tutorials/grafana-dashboard.md

         datasource: Prometheus
 ```

-When the Helm Chart has been applied, you should see the dashboard as part of your Dashboard list.
+When the Helm chart has been applied, you should see the dashboard as part of your Dashboard list.
 It is named `Trivy Operator Dashboard`.

 ![Trivy Operator Dashbaord in Grafana Screenshot](../images/trivy-grafana.png)